Farmer accused of murdering wife in 1982 ‘not one to show emotion’, jury told

 Venables said he then replaced the access cover with a “paving slab” for safety, as there was a public footpath within a few feet of the tank, also adding “if it’s not sealed, you get a smell coming out of it”.

-Venables, of Elgar Drive, Kempsey, denies murdering his wife between May 2 and May 5, 1982.
-The trial continues, and is scheduled to last six weeks.
+Venables, of Elgar Drive, Kempsey, denies murdering his wife between May 2 and May 5 1982 and the trial continues.

 Register for free to continue reading